 When my son was about three months, he had the hardest time sleeping.
 And all I wanted to do was lay down and watch TV and have a moment of peace.
 As he kept crying, I began crying too.
 Through a mixture of tiredness and anxiety, I walked out of the room and just screamed.
 Then I called my husband and said that I needed him to come home and help me.
 I even have had moments where I have yelled at my husband because I didn’t feel as if he was doing enough.
 And then when anyone would offer to come over and help me, I would break down in tears of gratitude.
 So, if you’re feeling those types of emotion, you’re not alone.

 You are allowed to break down and have those moments.
 Being a mom is not easy.
-The ease and glamour that we see on TV doesn’t really exist.
+The ease and glamour that we see on TV doesn’t really exist, and it’s impossible to truly be ready for those initial weeks after bringing baby home.
 Forgive yourself.
 It’ll get better and those emotions will go away or you’ll just learn to manage them.
 You’re doing your best and that’s all your baby asks for.

 3. YOU DON’T HAVE TO LIKE ALL OF THE BABY STUFF

 Around the time that I was putting together my registry, there were a lot of people giving me advice on things that I needed and things that they wanted to buy.
 Some people went out and bought things as early gifts, and to be honest, I wasn’t a huge fan of those gifts.
 I would feel guilty saying no, but I felt even worse when those things would just sit around collecting dust.
 So my tip, if you don’t like something, tell that person giving the gift that you would prefer to pass on it.
 Even when someone offers to give you something that they previously used with their child as a hand-me-down, you can refuse it.